ZainP/Prolog-database/README.md

 1. Place both .pl files in the same folder with nothig else

-2. In order to run the program on SWI-Prolog, you need to provide the correct path in which both files are located in and select the Database.pl file.
+2. In order to run the program on SWI-Prolog, you will need to provide the correct path in which both files are located in, and select the Database.pl file

 3. Type (start.) to start the proram